AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/cli/windows-support-beta.md

----
-description: Using Trunk Check on Windows
----

 # Windows Support (beta)

+Using Trunk Check on Windows.

 > 📘 Trunk Check is available for beta on Windows!
 >